 National 4-H Conference: The National 4-H Conference is a working conference in which youth and adults, at the invitation of the Secretary of Agriculture, assist in the development of recommendations to help guide 4-H Youth Development programs nationally and in their communities.
 This event brings together youth, volunteer leaders, and state and county Extension Staff members from across the United States, the U.S. Territories, and the Canadian Providences.
-Usually held in April at Washington D.C. for Youth 15-18 Years Old by January 1 of the year of the conference.
+Usually held in April at Washington D.C. for Youth 15-18 Years Old as of December 31 of the New 4-H Year .
 Registration fees apply.